CarolinaRamon/CarolinaRamon/README.md

 ### Hi there 👋

 For the last two years, I have been learning how to code.
-I'm currently studying Applied Information Technology at UTN-INSPT.
 I'm very happy to have discovered a passion in programming!
 What I ❤ the most is to have an idea and bring it to life through coding ⚡.
 I'm also an English Teacher and Translator.
 Thanks for stopping by!

 Carolina